kuma35/thinking-forth-translate/chapter2.rst

 What is the rule for the mileage charge?
 Very simple.
 It is the rate (per hundred miles) times the number of miles (in hundreds).
-Let’s assume we can define the word MILEAGE-RATE, which will fetch the mileage rate from the table:
+Let’s assume we can define the word ``MILEAGE-RATE``, which will fetch the mileage rate from the table:

 .. code-block:: none